jingyulei/rapid/README.md

 </p>

 ## Contributions
-- Traditional DMS solutions rely on post-processing procedure to improve detection ability.
+✨Traditional DMS solutions rely on post-processing procedure to improve detection ability.
 However, RAPID possesses a greater ability to judge with an end-to-end and frame-level prediction.
-- We utilize DDPM to generate possible future driver poses and determine whether the driver is distracted by clustering, which enables recognition of undefined actions.
+✨We utilize DDPM to generate possible future driver poses and determine whether the driver is distracted by clustering, which enables recognition of undefined actions.
-- In order to be put into practice, privacy protection is a problem to be solved.
+✨In order to be put into practice, privacy protection is a problem to be solved.
 Based on human pose keypoints, RAPID could not only protect drivers' privacy but also support rapid inference.

-## Our dataset: sktDD
+## Our dataset: sktDD 📱 🤳 💬 🍔 ☕
 During the experiment, in order to recognize any driver distraction behavior that is not predefined, we design a variety of normal and abnormal driving behaviors.
 The normal driving behaviors include not only mechanical operations with both hands on the steering wheel but also permissible non-distracting actions such as adjusting glasses and changing posture.
 As for abnormal driving, we design at least ten different behaviors, as shown in the following table.

 <p align="center">